freeletics/freeletics-gradle-plugins/docs/monorepo.md

 fgp.kotlin.targets.android=true
 # adds a JVM target to all modules, defaults to false
 fgp.kotlin.targets.jvm=true
-# adds am iOS target to all modules, defaults to false
+# adds an iOS target to all modules, defaults to false
 fgp.kotlin.targets.ios=true
 ```